alibaba/tengine/docs/modules/ngx_http_trim_filter_module.md

 **Context:** `http, server, location`

-Enables trim  with the specified MIME types in addition to “text/html”, It shound be a HTML format.
+Enable module trim for the specified MIME types in addition to "text/html",responses with the “text/html” type are always processed.
 <br/>

 ## Debug

-Add the arg "http_trim=off", return the original content.
+Trim module will retain the original content unchanged when requested by the url with arg "http_trim=off".
 e.g.  `http://www.xxx.com/index.html?http_trim=off`

-## Examples
+## Sample
 original:

     <!DOCTYPE html>